-Accessibility News Archive 2016
+Accessibility In The News 2016

 Mohawk College Journalism's pioneering new program teaching accessible content production to its aspiring journalists took another step on Tuesday when its initial group of second-year journalism students showed off their work to some members of the community.
 The course, which is mandatory in order to graduate from the J-school was made possible by an $80,000 grant from the

 There has been a lot of discussions in Web Accessibility circles around "ADA Trolls" this year.
 Recently 60-Minutes aired a segment on what they refer to as "Drive-by Lawsuits".
 The 60-minutes segment is being used to argue against making websites accessible.
 Read the article to learn more about the Objective Facts about Drive-by Lawsuits and Trolling.

 in class.
 Youth with autism who miss out on co-op placements because workplaces don't accommodate their needs.
 These are just a few examples of obstacles faced by special needs students from pre-school to university who aren't getting the education they are entitled to, according to a group of almost two dozen community groups.
 Developing an education standard would also mean a fundamental shift towards creating a universal design for schools, curriculum and teaching strategies aimed at a broader range of students, rather than relying on an old mainstream model that involves "shoehorning" special needs kids into an environment that doesn't fit.

 The Honourable Carla Qualtrough, Minister of Sport and Persons with Disabilities, today issued the following statement: